coredns/coredns/plugin/atlas/README.md

 Please install Atlas as described in the [Atlas doc](https://atlasgo.io/getting-started), use Atlas on Docker or use the provided SQL migration files.

-You find the schema for your database in the Atlas [migrations](migrations) directory.
+You will find the schema for your database in the Atlas [migrations](migrations) directory.

 ### DB Schema inspection